 By Mending Our Family Fences

 Abraham did not have a perfect track record, especially at home.
 He lied to, and about, Sarah more than once.
-Sarah pushed him into fathering an illegitimate child because they both grew tired of waiting for one.
+Sarah pushed him into fathering an illegitimate child because they both grew tired of waiting.
 Favoritism between sons ran rampant and became a family tradition, which was passed down to succeeding generations.

 Pastors are called to lead their homes as well as their churches.
 Since your family is your most important ministry, what do you need to do to put your house in order?
 Abraham’s family benefited not only from how he lived, but also how he died, as can yours.